HermanL02/WarwickUniversity-Notes/202404/Script.md

 #### Sitong Bridge Protest

 During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for anti-lockdown.
 I shared this to my friend on WeChat.
 Right after I share the image, I was banned for 7 days.
-On the same time, my grandpa, which is a 75 years old man, who sent news regarding the prediction of the election in the WeChat group.
+On the same time, my grandpa, which is a 75 years old man, has ben, who sent news regarding the prediction of the election in the WeChat group.
 He was banned as well as the whole WeChat group for spreading rumours.
 Above 3分20秒
 ### Any Other Choices For Mainland People to use E2EE?
 ### Using VPN